-In addition to benefitting consumers, on-demand pay is transforming banking and work — employers, fintechs, and financial institutions have been busy launching new EWA services.
+In addition to benefiting consumers, on-demand access to wages is transforming banking and work — employers, fintechs, and financial institutions have been busy launching new EWA services.
 If their recent growth is anything to go by, EWA could become a staple of future consumer finance products.

 Traditionally, employees received their salary on a fixed pay cycle, such as on a bi-weekly or monthly basis.
 While this model is still prevalent, in recent years, another more flexible way of accessing wages has emerged: earned wage access.
 It allows employees to withdraw their wages at their own convenience, providing them with the means to cover unexpected costs or bills due before their typical payday.

-Some of the first EWA providers, such as Payactiv, appeared in the early 2010s.
-A decade later, they have demonstrated the power to change the entire financial landscape, with benefits across the board.
+From fintechs to financial institutions, EWA providers have so far demonstrated the power to change the entire financial landscape, with benefits across the board.

 When workers have access to instant pay, they can avoid high-interest payday loans, missing bill payments, incurring overdraft fees, and going into debt.
 Today, 56% of Americans live paycheck to paycheck, and one in four has no emergency fund set up.
 The annual percentage rate (APR) on a $300 payday loan can range from 138% to 664%, which often leads to more debt and even bankruptcy.
 To this segment of the population, EWA can make the difference between being able to afford an unexpected expense and falling into a debt trap.

 Overdraft fees are also a costly consequence of running out of funds before payday.
-In 2021, fees for going into overdraft reached a record $33.58.
+In 2022, fees for going into overdraft reached $29.80.
 And they disproportionately affect low-to-moderate income consumers, who are 2X more likely to overdraft their bank account.

 Research has shown that workers would use EWA to pay for items such as groceries, utilities, and rent or mortgage payments — not unnecessary purchases.
-With more control over access to their wages, employees can stress less while steering clear of predatory loans and protecting their financial health.
+With more control over access to their wages, employees can have peace of mind regarding their financial security and steer clear of predatory loans, protecting their financial health.
 And they’ll be able to better focus and be more productive at work which will also benefit employers.